bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 Activation = 0.7521291114395702
 </div>

 ***Note***: Neural networks consisting of a single neuron date back to the 1950s.
-The ***perceptron***, a machine learning algortihm used for binary classification, effectively consists of a single neuron using a [Heaviside step function](https://en.wikipedia.org/wiki/Heaviside_step_function) as its activation function.
+The ***perceptron***, a machine learning algorithm used for binary classification, effectively consists of a single neuron using a [Heaviside step function](https://en.wikipedia.org/wiki/Heaviside_step_function) as its activation function.

 ### Activation Functions